revagomes/commentrss_d8/README.txt

 Drupal commentrss.module README.txt
 ==============================================================================

-This module adds comment RSS serving capabilties to Drupal, which is suitable for some tracking of comments for your users.
-The module adds feeds for the following points:
+This module adds comment RSS serving capabilties to Drupal.
+These feeds are suitable for some tracking of comments for your users.
+The module adds feeds for the following:

   - complete site feed               /crss
   - per vocabulary feeds         eg. /crss/vocab/13